Samantha Maloney: Early career

 Maloney received her first drum-kit at the age of five.
-Drumming immediately became a significant part of her life.
 At the age of fourteen she enrolled at Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City, and for the next three years studied percussion extensively.
+Maloney's formal training and immersion in New York’s music scene laid the groundwork for her later work across rock, metal, and alternative music.